oemof/tespy/doc/tespy_modules/fluid_properties.rst

 ^^^^^^^^^^^^^^
 It is **not possible** to use mixtures of liquid and other liquid or gaseous fluids **at the moment**!
-If you try to use a mixture of two liquid or gaseous fluids and liquid fluids, e. g. water and methanol or liquid water and air, the equations will still be applied, but obviously return bad values.
+If you try to use a mixture of two liquid or gaseous fluids and liquid fluids, e.g. water and methanol or liquid water and air, the equations will still be applied, but obviously return bad values.
 If you have ideas for the implementation of new kinds of mixtures we appreciate you contacting us.